Magret-Oladunjoye/anomaly_detection/README.md

 # anomaly_detection
-As part of an exercise for an ongoing machine learning specialization course with deeplearning.ai, I created an anomaly detection algorithm to detect anomalous behavior in server computers
+As part of an exercise for the 3rd course in the Machine Learning Specialization offered by Stanford online and deeplearning.ai, I created an anomaly detection algorithm to detect anomalous behavior in server computers

 Firstly, I loaded a training dataset with just 2 features, the throughput and latency of the server.
 I then in summary used a gaussian model to detect anomalous examples in my dataset by fitting a gaussian distribution and finding values with low probabilities based on the density of this distribution